Smooth $\mathbb{Q}$-homology planes satisfying the Negativity Conjecture: Surfaces in Theorem are of log general type

 Now, consider all the remaining cases.
 Then $D$ contains a branching $(-1)$-curve $C$ meeting at most one other branching component of $D$.
 Such $C$ is horizontal, say, $C=H_{1}$.
 Indeed, suppose $C$ is a component of a fiber $F$.
 Then $\beta_{D}(C)=3$ implies that $C$ meets $D\hor$, hence $C$ has multiplicity $1$ in $F$.
 This is possible only if $C$ is a tip of $F$, so $C$ meets $H_{1}$ and $H_{2}$, but the latter are branching in $D$; a contradiction.

-Now we check directly that in each case one of the following conditions hold: \begin{enumerate} \item There is another $(-1)$-curve $C'$ with these properties (hence $C'=H_{2}$), and $\beta_{D}(C')\neq \beta_{D}(C)$ or $\beta_{D}(C)=\beta_{D}(C')$, but $C'$ does not meet twigs of type $T_{1,j}^{*}$. \item There is no branching component of $D$ meeting twigs of type $T_{1,j}^{*}$. \end{enumerate} Either one yields a contradiction.
+Now we check directly that in each case one of the following conditions hold: \begin{enumerate} \item There is another $(-1)$-curve $C'\neq C$ meeting at most one other branching component of $D$ (hence $C'=H_{2}$), and $\beta_{D}(C')\neq \beta_{D}(C)$ or $\beta_{D}(C)=\beta_{D}(C')$, but $C'$ does not meet twigs of type $T_{1,j}^{*}$. \item There is no branching component of $D$ meeting twigs of type $T_{1,j}^{*}$. \end{enumerate} Either one yields a contradiction.
 Note that \ref{item:bad_H2} holds e.g. when $R\am$ has at least two cusps, and we take $C$, $C'$ in their resolutions; or when the only twigs meeting $C$, $C'$ are $(-2)$-twigs, at least one reducible.
 In turn, \ref{item:no_H2} holds e.g.\ when $R\am$ has a non-ordinary cusp, and all twigs of $D$ off its resolution are $(-2)$-twigs.

 Let us follow this argument more closely in one of the more complicated cases, say \ref{def:P2n2_cuspidal}, see Figure \ref{fig:P2n2_cuspidal}.
 In all other cases we argue in a similar, straightforward manner.
 We use Notation \ref{not:P2}, and the same letters for the curves on $X'$ and their proper transforms on $X$.
 Choose $C=E_{p_{1}}$, so $T_{1,1}=[2]$, $T_{1,2}=[3]$.
 We can assume that one expansion is centered on $E_{p_{2}}$, for otherwise $C'=E_{p_{2}}$ does not meet a twig of type $[2]^{*}=[2]$, so \ref{item:bad_H2} holds.
 If the other center is $(E_{p'},L_{rp'})$ then \ref{item:no_H2} holds, and if it is $(C_{1},E_{p'})$ then $C'$ meets a twig of type $[3]$ or $[2,2,2,2]$, and \ref{item:bad_H2} holds.
 Hence the other expansion is centered at $(C_{1},L_{rp'})$.
 We cannot take it with weight $1$, so let us denote this weight by $w$.
 Now \ref{item:bad_H2} holds for $C'=E_{p'}$: indeed, if $w\not\in \Z$ then $C'$ meets two branching components of $D$, and if $w\in \Z$ then $C'$ meets twigs of type $[2]$ and either $[3,w+1]$ or $[2,2,2,2,w+1]$, neither of which is of type $[3]^{*}=[2,2]$. \end{proof}